 I am liberal without apology, progressive and forward thinking.
 I am decent, kind, smart, funny and many other good things.
 I seek a complementary, co-equal, egalitarian and vitalized combination –a friend, lover and companion.
 I believe that any “real man” must also by definition be a feminist because to do otherwise confesses not strength but weakness.
 You get my honesty, respect, esteem and reciprocity always and in all ways, and then we will see how well we click before anything more.

 I will not rescue, mentor or care-take.
 I have no interest in the mentally ill, chemically dependent or codependent.
 Neither do I seek the nearly or newly divorced.
-Narcissists and sociopaths don't do anything for me either.
 Being needed is one thing, and it has its important place in the scheme of things, but wouldn't we all rather be desired more than needed?
 No doubt these won’t abides eliminate 90-95% of the prospects on this site.
 Oh well.
 I gave up church for Lent some years ago and became an agnostic.
 That should push it to 95-98%.
 Yeah, the older one gets, hopefully, the less nonsense one puts up with.
-WTF am I doing here?

 I like the saying, "A man chases a woman until she catches him," and I also like the saying, "One must seduce the mind before the body truly follows."
-I am all about communication, attention and honor.
+I am all about communication, attention, honor and integrity.

 For the more literary among you, please don't over-think the errant qualities of Falstaff.
 I chose the moniker to be playful, making fun of online dating as a whole and myself in the process, too --laughing at the world and myself.
 Humor is a good thing.
 Indeed, I am more Falstaff than Lancelot.
 Gawain in year's past perhaps, but Falstaff is just too fun.